 Hello.
 This is Kevin Donahue with Protiviti, welcoming you to a new edition of Powerful Insights and our series on cyber security awareness.
-Protiviti has a series of webinars on cyber security awareness that, along with these accompanying podcasts, are intended to highlight ways organisations can be proactive in addressing these critical security challenges.
-We explore how leaders can dynamically build cyber resilience while maximising value.
+Protiviti has a series of webinars on cyber security awareness that, along with these accompanying podcasts, are intended to highlight ways organizations can be proactive in addressing these critical security challenges.
+We explore how leaders can dynamically build cyber resilience while maximizing value.

 Vince, thanks for joining me today.

-Vince, you focus on and specialise in, within cyber security, this realm called cyber risk quantification.
+Vince, you focus on and specialize in, within cyber security, this realm called cyber risk quantification.